yolicap/rpi-coffee-controller/README.md

 ## Web App
 Our system is ran starting from app.py.
 It creates an instance of the state machine and starts it.
 On the web page, the user can press a button to start brewing, to cancel brewing, set a time to brew at every day automcatically, and remove the automatic brewing.

+## mbed
+We added an mbed component so we can use the mbed a middle man to communicate with the LCD rather than using LCDController.
+This just improves reliability of the connection with the LCD.
+In the future it would be greate to remove this dependency and only use the Raspberry Pi to communicate with the LCD.

 ## Dependencies
 - [pigpio](https://abyz.me.uk/rpi/pigpio/index.html) - raspberry pi gpio deamon plus python pigpio library
 - [Flask](https://flask.palletsprojects.com/en/stable/) - python web app framework